chandra1sekar/data-engineering/13-Understanding-Data/sync-slides.md

 ```

 ::: notes
-- specify purchase_sword_event_schema schema in the job (before were inferring schema)
+- specify purchase_sword_event_schema schema in the job (before were inferring schema - doing that in the '.rdd \ .map(etc) \ .toDF()' this is fine but fairly brittle.
+In a production pipeline you want to explictly specify the schema.)
 - rename is_purchase so specific to swords
 - Combining a bunch of steps from before
 - Not going to the rdd
 - Start with raw events, filter whether they're sword purchases,
+- Doing a lot (both the select and the filter we did in 2 steps before) in that one step for filtering sword purchases
+- will have a column in the output of keep the raw event, can always go back and reexamine
 - The from json has two pieces - the actual column and the schema
 - select 3 columns: value, timestamp, the json created
 - Best practices